dsccommunity/dsccommunity.org/content/blog/convert-a-module-for-continuous-delivery.en.md

 author: johlju
 ---

+This guide walks you through converting a DSC Community module to use the Sampler-based CI/CD pipeline for continuous delivery with Azure DevOps.
+We are moving away from AppVeyor to Azure Pipelines because Azure Pipelines gives us longer run time per job plus parallel jobs on a free account for open source projects.

 You are welcome to share any comments or issues you having around this process in the [Discord or Slack #DSC channel](https://dsccommunity.org/community/contact/).

 Before you start, here's an overview of what the new CI looks like:
 {{< youtube id="UWGKgVB4VNU" >}}

->**NOTE:** The build is running on Linux in the CI pipeline to be able to
->support cross-platform DSC resources, so that makes all paths case-sensitive!
->Have that in mind when updating paths and folders in the configuration
->files.
-Make sure they match the repository, or change the repository file
->and folder names).

-We are moving away from AppVeyor to Azure DevOps because Azure Pipelines gives us longer run time per job plus parallel jobs on a free account (for open source projects).

 Also, we are no longer requiring signing of CLA since the modules are now part of DSC Community.